 In markets hit hardest by the housing bust, a substantial share of older Americans are stuck with mortgages that exceed their home's value.
 In Atlanta, it's 23 percent of homeowners 50 and older, according to the real-estate research firm Zillow.
 In Las Vegas, it's 26 percent.

 In the worst cases, hundreds of thousands of older Americans have lost homes to foreclosure.
 A 2012 study by the AARP found that 1.5 million Americans 50 and older lost homes between 2007 and 2011.
-The numbers are probably higher now, says Lori Trawinski, a director at the AARP's Public Policy Institute.
-And among homeowners 50 and older, foreclosure rates are highest for those 75 and up.

 In mid-2010, Tod Lindner lost his oceanfront home in California's Marin County.
 He ran into trouble after the finance company that employed him was acquired and the new owners refused to pay him fees he thought he was owed and which he was counting on.